Tunnel warfare in the Gaza Strip: Iranian involvement

-After the 2007 imposition of a blockade on the Gaza Strip by Israel and Egypt, the Iranian Quds Force under the longtime direction of General Qasem Soleimani has been active in supporting the further construction of tunnels under Gaza and the smuggling of weapons through these tunnels to the armed wings of Hamas and the Palestinian Islamic Jihad.
+After the 2007 imposition of a blockade on the Gaza Strip by Israel and Egypt, the Iranian Quds Force under the longtime direction of General Qasem Soleimani was active in supporting the further construction of tunnels under Gaza and the smuggling of weapons through these tunnels to the armed wings of Hamas and the Palestinian Islamic Jihad.
 In 2021 senior Hamas representative to Lebanon, Ahmad Abd al-Hadi said:

 The idea of [digging] tunnels...
 Today there are 360 kilometers of tunnels in Gaza.
 There are more than 360 kilometers of tunnels underground.
 I won't go into details on this.
 Two people came up with the idea of digging these tunnels: The first is the martyred commander Imad Mughniyeh, and the second is Hajj Qasem Soleimani who went to Gaza more than once and contributed to the defense plan from the moment it was first drafted.
 I am not divulging any secret, by the way.
 The enemies know all this but what the enemies do not know is way more than what they do know.

 Iranian Brigadier-General Abdolfattah Ahvazian, adviser to the Commander of the Quds Force, said in November 2023 regarding Soleimani's role in the construction and proliferation of the Gaza tunnel network:

 After the martyrdom of Hajj Qasem [Soleimani], the guys from Hamas showed us a movie.
 I watched the movie, and according to the people of Hamas there, Hajj Qasem had gone into Gaza.
 He said to them: 'Why are you sitting idly by?'
 They answered: 'Hajj, there is no way.'
 So he gave the order to take a Jihadi action, and dig hundreds of tunnels, crossing the [Gaza] borders.
 Within three years, the Palestinians have dug hundreds of tunnels, approximately 800 km-long, with pickaxes and hoes.
 These are not the kind of tunnels that only mice can use.
 These tunnels allow the passages of cars, mules with ammunition, and motorcycles.
 700 kilometers with nothing but pickaxes and hoes.

 Retired Islamic Revolutionary Guard Corps General Ezzatollah Zarghami admitted in November 2023 of having visited and inspected the Gaza tunnels himself along with senior Hamas members, during his active service with the Quds Force: